books

 -Chapter III.
 London Banks And Banking

 The private banks now doing business in London are few in number.
-The tendency of late years has been to transform these banks into Limited Liability Companies, or to amalgamate with companies ...
+The tendency of late years has been to transform these banks into Limited Liability Companies, ...

 -Chapter IV.
 Investments

 Going back to the parcel of securities which Miss Smith received from her lawyer, we will presume that they represent safe investments of various kinds.
-It will be prudent, however, to ask her ...
+It ...

 -Mortgages